Impact of 2020 Pass/Fail Grading Policy

 In addition to the eligibility requirements, there are specific academic requirements and course prerequisites that all students wishing to get a dual degree with Wharton must meet:

-- Students applying for a dual degree must have a minimum cumulative GPA of 3.40—there are no exceptions to this GPA requirement.
+- Students applying for a dual degree must have a minimum cumulative GPA of 3.40.*

 - Applicants must complete at least four (4) course units (CU) per semester at Penn (fall and spring semesters only).